|Recommended System Requirements|

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 780M are massively better than the Nvidia GeForce GT 735M.

-The GeForce GT 735M has a 118 MHz higher core clock speed than the GeForce GTX 780M, but the GeForce GTX 780M has 96 more Texture Mapping Units than the GeForce GT 735M.
-As a result, the GeForce GTX 780M exhibits a 70.3 GTexel/s better Texture Fill Rate than the GeForce GT 735M.
+The GeForce GTX 780M has a 196 MHz higher core clock speed and 96 more Texture Mapping Units than the GeForce GT 735M.
+This results in the GeForce GTX 780M providing 80.3 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

-The GeForce GT 735M has a 118 MHz higher core clock speed than the GeForce GTX 780M, but the GeForce GTX 780M has 16 more Render Output Units than the GeForce GT 735M.
-As a result, the GeForce GTX 780M exhibits a 10.5 GPixel/s better Pixel Fill Rate than the GeForce GT 735M.
+The GeForce GTX 780M has a 196 MHz higher core clock speed and 16 more Render Output Units than the GeForce GT 735M.
+This results in the GeForce GTX 780M providing 15.5 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GTX 780M was released less than a year after the GeForce GT 735M, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 The GeForce GTX 780M has 2048 MB more video memory than the GeForce GT 735M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GeForce GTX 780M also has superior memory performance overall.